Available with Spatial Analyst license.

-To launch the Python window, on the Analysis tab, click the Python drop-down menu, then select the Python window button .
-Alternatively, from the View tab, in the Windows group, click the Python window.
+To launch the Python window, on the Analysis tab, click the Python drop-down menu, and choose the Python window button .
+Alternatively, on the View tab, in the Windows group, click the Python window.

 In the above sequence of statements, the ArcPy site package, the geoprocessing environments, and the Spatial Analyst modules are imported; the workspace is set; the Slope tool is run; and the output is permanently saved.
 Once you press Enter at the end of a statement, that statement is immediately run.

-Some features of the Python window include built-in line autocompletion, use of variables, and access to Python and ArcPy functionality.
+Some features of the Python window include built-in line automatic completion, use of variables, and access to Python and ArcPy functionality.

 Python integrated development environment

 Even though there is no limit to the number of statements that can be entered in the Python window, it may be cumbersome to create more complex models.
 The Spatial Analyst modules' tools, operators, functions, and classes can also be accessed from your favorite integrated development environment.
 Start your preferred IDE and enter the desired statements.